mvolkmann/blog/src/web-dev-tips.md

 "Intl" %} namespace, which defines constructor functions and associated methods for "language sensitive string comparison, number formatting, and date and time formatting."
-A locale can optionally be passed to the constructor functions.
+A locale and an options object can optionally be passed to the constructor functions.
-If no locale is specified, the browser default locale is used.
+If neither is passed, the browser default locale is used.
+If options are required then a locale must be specified.

 This section provides examples of the most commonly used features in this API.